-A: In Section 9.C.3.b, VM-20 permits use of a modified industry basic table when an industry basic table does not appropriately reflect expected mortality experience such as joint life mortality, simplified underwriting, or substandard or rated lives.
-For cases other than joint life mortality, the modification must not result in mortality rates lower than those in the industry table without approval of the commissioner.
+A modified industry basic table is permitted in a limited number of situations where an industry basic table does not appropriately reflect the expected mortality experience, such as joint life mortality, simplified underwriting, or substandard or rated lives.
+In cases other than modification of the table to reflect joint life mortality, the modification must not result in mortality rates lower than those in the industry table without approval by the commissioner.